AndyGitNix/KismetToCsv/README.md

 # Kismet To Csv

-## This Python script is meant to be used with Kismet and its built-in tool kismetdb_to_wiglecsv to export .kismet-files to csv-format
+This Python script is meant to be used with Kismet and its built-in tool kismetdb_to_wiglecsv to export .kismet-files to csv-format.
 Script will go through all the files in the directory and export the .kismet files as .csv for further processing or for example uploading to wigle.net.

 Change the directory in the script to where you have your .kismet-files saved:
 ```